-In April 2020, the Company granted 195,000 performance-based RSUs with a total grant date fair value of \$1.4 million to its Chief Executive Officer, Bobby Gaspar, M.D., Ph.D.
+The Company granted 195,000 performance-based RSUs to its Chief Executive Officer in April 2020.
 The award vests on January 2, 2024 as to 1/3 of the award for each of the first three to occur of four milestones, if each such milestone is achieved by the Company on or before December 31, 2023 and Dr. Gaspar remains continuously employed with the Company through January 2, 2024.
 The milestones relate to achievement of specific clinical and regulatory milestones.
-No performance-based share unit performance conditions associated with this award were deemed probable and none vested during the three months ended March 31, 2021.